Modular Housing Summit Presented by MHABC and ModularBC

 • May 5 - Sessions, Summit Buffet Breakfast, Coffee/Tea, Summit Buffet Lunch, Presidents’ Banquet

-• May 6 - Sessions, Summit Buffet Breakfast OR Member-Only Private Buffet Breakfast and Annual General Meeting, Coffee/Tea
+• May 6 - Sessions, Summit Buffet Breakfast OR Member-Only Private Buffet Breakfast and Annual General Meeting, Coffee/Tea, Optional Manufactured Home Set-up Workshop (with bagged lunch)

 EARLY BIRD 2 Day Delegate (Non-MHABC Member) - $329 until midnight on March 6, 2026 ($379 March 7, 2026 onwards)